atka66/ssd-remaster/README.md

 * [✔] Fix windows.
 Using skybox slows down
 * [ ] Create gradient lighting for doors and windows in the houses
 * [ ] Fix water using 3D floors similar to MAP01
+* [ ] Water splash sound effects issue should be solved by additional ACS scripts

 #### Zone 2: Sunset Forest Zone